-- 6.44 Management of risk is placed in high priority in accordance with the MHCLG and CIPFA Guidance.
+- 6.47 Management of risk is placed in high priority in accordance with the MHCLG and CIPFA Guidance.
 In order to minimise the risk to treasury investments, the council applies minimum acceptable credit criteria to generate a list of highly creditworthy counterparties which it maintains.
 This also enables diversification and thus avoidance of concentration risk.
-The key ratings used to monitor counterparties are the short term and long term ratings. - 6.45 Ratings will not be the sole determinant of the quality of an institution; the financial sector will be continuously monitored on both micro and macro basis and in relation to the economic and political environments in which these institutions operate.
+The key ratings used to monitor counterparties are the short term and long term ratings. - 6.48 Ratings will not be the sole determinant of the quality of an institution; the financial sector will be continuously monitored on both micro and macro basis and in relation to the economic and political environments in which these institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
-To achieve this, the council will engage with its advisors to watch the market pricing such as "credit default swaps" and overlay that information on top of the credit ratings. - 6.46 Other information sources used will include the financial press, share price and other such information relating to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
-For local authority or related counterparties, the financial standing and other available information will be considered before placing investments. - 6.47 Where applicable consideration will be given to the materiality of expected credit losses for treasury investments before they are used.

-- 6.48 The counterparty list for treasury investments will be revised from time to time and submitted to council for approval as necessary. - 6.49 In its selection process, the council will apply its approved minimum criteria to the lowest available rating for any institution.
+To achieve this, the council will engage with its advisors to watch the market pricing such as "credit default swaps" and overlay that information on top of the credit ratings. - 6.49 Other information sources used will include the financial press, share price and other such information relating to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
+For local authority or related counterparties, the financial standing and other available information will be considered before placing investments. - 6.50 Where applicable consideration will be given to the materiality of expected credit losses for treasury investments before they are used. - 6.51 The counterparty list for treasury investments will be revised from time to time and submitted to council for approval as necessary. - 6.52 In its selection process, the council will apply its approved minimum criteria to the lowest available rating for any institution.
 Credit rating information is supplied by Link Asset Services; the Council's treasury consultants.
+Any

-Any counterparty failing to meet the criteria would be omitted from the counterparty (dealing) list. - 6.50 Any rating changes, rating watches (notification of a possible change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing.
-Where a credit rating agency announces that a rating is on review for possible downgrade so that it may fall below the approved rating criteria, then no investments other than existing will be made with that organisation until the outcome of the review is announced. - 6.51 The list of types of investment instruments that the treasury management team are authorised to use are categorised as specified and non-specified investments. - Specified investments that the Council will use are high security and high liquidity investments in sterling and with a maturity of no more than a year. - o Non-specified investments are high security, high credit quality, in some cases more complex instruments for periods in excess of one year. - 6.52 The council will consider the use of new investment instruments after careful consideration by officers and approval by council. - 6.53 While all investments will be denominated in sterling, investments will only be placed with counterparties from countries with a specified minimum sovereign rating in table 6.8. - 6.54 Lending and transaction limits for each counterparty will be set in the Treasury Management Principles (TMPs) through applying the matrix table 6.7 below. - 6.55 The identification and rationale supporting the selection of these investments, the maximum limits and monetary limits to be applied are set out in table 6.7 below. - 6.56 For its cash flow generated balances, the Council will seek to utilise its business reserve instant access and notice accounts, money market funds and short-dated deposits (overnight to 100 days), in order to benefit from the compounding of interest.
+- counterparty failing to meet the criteria would be omitted from the counterparty (dealing) list. - 6.53 Any rating changes, rating watches (notification of a possible change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing.
+Where a credit rating agency announces that a rating is on review for possible downgrade so that it may fall below the approved rating criteria, then no investments other than existing will be made with that organisation until the outcome of the review is announced. - 6.54 The list of types of investment instruments that the treasury management team are authorised to use are categorised as specified and non-specified investments. - Specified investments that the Council will use are high security and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments are high security, high credit quality, in some cases more complex instruments for periods in excess of one year. - 6.55 The council will consider the use of new investment instruments after careful consideration by officers and approval by council. - 6.56 While all investments will be denominated in sterling, investments will only be placed with counterparties from countries with a specified minimum sovereign rating in table 6.7.

+6.57 Lending and transaction limits for each counterparty will be set in the Treasury Management Principles (TMPs) through applying the matrix table 6.6 below.

-Table 6.7: specified and non-specified investment approved instruments and limits
+Table 6.6: specified and non-specified investment approved instruments and limits